Opportunity Cost Examples

 You are having shares of a company worth $5,000.
 You are thinking of selling that shares now or wait for 2 more months.
 Let’s say, after 2 months, shares would be worth $6,000.
 If you sell the shares now, then your opportunity cost would be 6000-5000= $1,000, which you could have got if you would have waited for 2 more months.

 Example #7 – Investing in Stocks or Higher Degree

-You have got $20,000 which you are thinking of either investing in shares of some company or you can invest this money in getting a higher degree in a good university.
-If you invest in stocks, then your opportunity cost would be higher degree and a higher salary because of the degree.
-But if you invest in a higher degree then your opportunity cost would be profit gained from those shares.
+You have got $20,000 in which you are thinking of either investing in shares of some company, or you can invest this money in getting a higher degree in a good university.
+If you invest in stocks, then your opportunity cost would be higher degrees and a higher salary because of the degree.
+But if you invest in a higher degree, then your opportunity cost would be profit gained from those shares.

 Opportunity Cost Practical Example (IBM Acquiring Red Hat)

 In Oct 2018, IBM announced that it is going to acquire Red Hat for a total deal value of $34 Bn.
-Red Hat is an open source software company which is mainly in the cloud market.
-IBM is trying to strengthen its cloud business for long and this acquisition could prove a crucial point in its strategy.
+Red Hat is an open-source software company that is mainly in the cloud market.
+IBM is trying to strengthen its cloud business for a long, and this acquisition could prove a crucial point in its strategy.
 Red Hat shareholders will receive $190 per Red Hat shares with this deal.
-Now below is IBM’s balance sheet as per 2018 annual report:
+Now below is IBM’s balance sheet as per the 2018 annual report:

 This has been a guide to Opportunity Cost Examples.
-Here we discuss its definition and the top 7 examples of opportunity cost along with detailed explanations.
+Here we discuss its definition and the top 7 examples along with detailed explanations.
 You can learn more about financing from the following articles –